ceciliosanchez/xPro-Game-Hanoi-Tower/README.md

 # xPro Game Hanoi Tower
-Tower of Hanoi game in React.
+Tower of Hanoi game in JavaScript.